Skip to content

 Introduction to the BlackSheep CLI

-The previous tutorial described the basics of creating an application from scratch.
-While that knowledge is important, it is usually not desirable to start every project from scratch.
-BlackSheep offers a command-line interface (CLI) that can be used to start new projects.
+The previous tutorial covered the basics of creating an application from scratch.
+While that knowledge is important, starting every project from scratch is often unnecessary.
+BlackSheep provides a command-line interface (CLI) to simplify the process of starting new projects.
 The CLI can be installed from the Python Package Index using the blacksheep-cli package:

 pip install blacksheep-cli

-Once installed, the create command can be used to start new projects:
+The BlackSheep-CLI provides the create command to start new projects:

 blacksheep create